frdr-dfdr/frdr_docs/docs/en/home.md

 ## FRDR in Limited Production
 Anyone can use FRDR now to **_search_** for research datasets that have been deposited into FRDR or deposited into any of the many data repositories whose contents FRDR also indexes.

-At this time, however, FRDR is in limited production and accepting data **_deposits_** only from invited research groups.
+At this time, however, FRDR is in limited production and accepting data **_deposits_** by request from research groups.
 The limited production period lets CARL and Compute Canada launch this important service for researchers and institutions in Canada on a limited scale, prior to hiring and training sufficient staff to appropriately support researchers across Canada.

 ## Pour notre communauté francophone: